freeburma/Mandelbrot_Fractal-/ReadMe.md

 *** This project started from scratch.

-I challenge myself by using JavaScript on HTML-5 Canvas.
+I challenge myself by using JavaScript and CSS on HTML-5 Canvas.
 There are a lot challenging to understand the basic geometry and applying its knowledge on real life which is hard.

 During my development, I need to go back and watch the tutorial again and again to verify my code.